Our company history, as told by Henry Hulan,

 In the ’90s, we began to see imported pencils flooding our market.
 This drove most pencil manufacturing overseas.
 It was then that most pencil factories closed.
 This was a hard time for Musgrave, as we saw layoffs and salary cuts for everyone.

 This manufacturing shift also meant that there were no remaining mills making pencil slats in the United States, although we were seeing some factories slowly opening back up that could produce some small-volume orders.
-This meant that our slats originated from China, although the wood may have been shipped there from the U.S.
+This meant that our slats now originate from overseas, although the wood may have been shipped there from the U.S.

 LOOKING FORWARD